Kerry James Marshall: Personal life

-He is married to playwright, director, actress Cheryl Lynn Bruce.
+He is married to playwright, director, and actress Cheryl Lynn Bruce.
 They met while Bruce was working at the Studio Museum in Harlem and Marshall was beginning an art residency there.
 In 1987, Marshall followed Bruce in moving to her hometown on Chicago's South Side, where they were married in 1989 at the South Side Community Art Center.
 His stepdaughter is United States Representative Sydney Kamlager-Dove.